Ca' Foscari statute

 - proposals modifying the organisational structure of the Doctoral Schools and PhDs.

-- The Doctoral Board drafts proposals on all matters of interest to doctoral students.
+- The Doctoral Student Assembly drafts proposals on all matters of interest to doctoral students.
 In particular, it makes proposals on the matters referred to in paragraph 3 b) of this article.
-It performs any other duties assigned to it by the university regulations, by this Charter and by the Regulations.
+It performs any other duties assigned to it by the university regulations, by this Statute and by the Regulations.

-- The Doctoral Board elects a President from among its members, with a term of two academic years.
+- The Doctoral Student Assembly elects a President from among its members, with a term of two academic years.

-- The Board’s operations and procedures to be used for the election of its members are established by the University General Regulations.
+- Doctoral Student Assembly’s operations and procedures to be used for the election of its members are established by the University General Regulations.

-- Board members are guaranteed access to the data necessary for the performance of their institutional tasks in compliance with the legislation in force.
+- Doctoral Student Assembly’s members are guaranteed access to the data necessary for the performance of their institutional tasks in compliance with the legislation in force.

 Article 22 - Student Advocate